HomeEducationJobs & CareersUPSC allows candidates with benchmark disabilities to choose exam centres

 UPSC chairman Ajay Kumar said the decision followed an analysis of examination centre data from the past five years, which showed that PwBD candidates were disproportionately affected once centres hit their limits.

-“This creates challenges for PwBD candidates, are then compelled to opt for centres that may not be convenient for them,” he said, adding that the new system would ensure “maximum convenience and ease” for such candidates.
+“This creates challenges for PwBD candidates, who are then compelled to opt for centres that may not be convenient for them,” he said, adding that the new system would ensure “maximum convenience and ease” for such candidates.

 UPSC to create additional capacity